Medicare in Ohio

 There are Medicare plan options in Ohio besides Original Medicare, although plan availability may vary throughout the state.
 The most common options appear below.

 Another popular option in Ohio is Medicare Advantage (Medicare Part C).
-Private insurance companies contract with Medicare to offer Medicare Advantage plans to beneficiaries within particular regions, states, or counties.
-According to the Centers for Medicare & Medicaid Services (CMS), 130 different Medicare Advantage plans are available to Ohio residents in 2017, and 100% of people with Medicare had access to at least one Medicare Advantage plan.
+Private insurance companies that contract with Medicare to offer Medicare Advantage plans to beneficiaries within particular regions, states, or counties.
+According to the Centers for Medicare & Medicaid Services (CMS), 139 different Medicare Advantage plans are available to Ohio residents in 2018, and 100% of people with Medicare had access to at least one Medicare Advantage plan.

 Medicare Advantage plans must provide at least the same coverage as Original Medicare (excluding hospice care, which remains covered through Medicare Part A); however, Medicare Advantage plans often include additional benefits, such as routine vision, hearing, or dental coverage as well as prescription drug coverage.
 Not every Medicare Advantage plan has prescription drug coverage, but the ones that do are referred to as Medicare Advantage Prescription Drug plans.
 These plans provide all of your medical and prescription drug coverage in one plan.